 Control with gas

 You should use someone trained in the use of gassing products if you choose this method of control.
-See the HSE information sheet: Gassing of rabbits and vertebrate pests for more information.
+Read the Health and Safety Executive information sheet gassing of rabbits and vertebrate pests.

 Catch with traps and snares

 It is an offence to cause unnecessary suffering to a rabbit caught in a trap or snare.